bamason2/ttp451-module/docs/labs/Lab_4.md

 The default residual selection remove data points outside 3.
 Studentized residuals are normalized residuals which sometimes are referred to as z-score.
 Literature suggests the use of z-scores between 3-3.5.
 As of now, we use the default residual settings.

+$$ StudentisedResiduals, r = \frac{y_{experiment} - y_{prediction}}{\sigma_{standard_deviation}} $$

 ![image](figs/lab4/fig_13_outlier_removal_1.png)

 - To remove outliers, click [Outliers >> Remove Outliers].
 The outliers will be removed.
 Remove until all outliers have disappeared.
 Do this for all best models.
 You may remove outliers for all other polynomials.
 But most probably cubic design will be selected, because of its low RMSE error compared to other model types.

 Take extra precaution when removing outliers, always observe the PRESS RMSE while doing so.
 The model might become "over-fit" if too many data points are removed.
-This means that the model is too closely fit to a small number of points, and doesnt "generalise" well to data that is not included.
+This means that the model is too closely fit to a small number of points, and doesn't "generalise" well to data that is not included.

 ![image](figs/lab4/fig_14_outlier_removal_2.png)